 5) Chawton Church: St. Nicholas (photo courtesy of Joana Starnes).
 Although the building looked different in Jane Austen’s day (burned and rebuilt since), this is where Austen would have attended church during her years at nearby Chawton cottage.
 It’s also where her mother and sister are buried.
 (PS – Early returns are telling me that the colors on this one need to be lightened/brightened, and I agree.
 Dreamy is fine, but we don’t want it to feel gloomy.)

 6) Woodland Bluebells (photo courtesy of Joana Starnes) – near Henley-on-Thames, Oxfordshire.
 Did Jane Austen know similarly scenic woodlands where she could walk and enjoy the bluebells in the spring?

 7) a View from her Window.
-Those of you who have visited Chawton cottage will recognize this as the drawing room window, overlooking the garden.
+Those of you who have visited Chawton cottage will have seen the view from the drawing room window, overlooking the garden.
 The photo I have seen shows a chaise longue in front of the window, which seems like just the spot to spend a quiet hour with a good book. (photo not displayed due to copyright concerns)

 Well, that’s it!
 What do you think?
 Which of these options particularly inspire you?
 Which one would draw you in best, making you want to pick up the book and discover what’s inside?

 I promise, this is the last time I’ll ask.
 I will put an end to my self-torture and make a decision soon.
 So the next time we discuss this subject, it will be for the official cover reveal!!!

 What totally different feelings did Emma take back into the house from what she had brought out! – she had then been only daring to hope for a little respite of suffering; – she was now in an exquisite flutter of happiness, and such happiness moreover as she believed must still be greater when the flutter should have passed away.
 (Emma, chapter 50)